LeToNode/Play2.0-CN-doc/Scalainterceptors.md

 #intercepting only specific Action methods

-It's also possible to intercept a specific Action logic:
+Instead of intercepting each and every request, it's also possible to decorate only specific Action methods:

 ```scala
 //return Results.Forbidden or the passed Action